Date: Tuesday, May 14, 2019

 To participate in the ceremony, graduating students must wear a commencement cap and gown.
 Students should not use borrowed or previous years' caps or gowns.

 Curriculum students should visit the Admissions, Registration, and Records Office in Wynn 10-201 to confirm eligibility and receive instructions for commencement regalia pick-up.
 Adult High School (AHS) and High School Equivalency (HSE) students should first see O'Keishe L. Wright in White 1-108.
+Pick-up ended May 10.

 Bring with You